arshinsikka/split_budget_tracker/frontend/README.md

 - ✅ Comprehensive error handling with user-friendly messages
 - ✅ Client-side routing with React Router
 - ✅ Error boundary for graceful error handling
+- ✅ Real-time transaction management with filtering and sorting
+- ✅ Form validation and double-submit protection